- Housetraining accidents. Puppies do not have bladder control. Expect your puppy to have accidents and even wet the bed in his crate,

 Since there are many causes for patellar luxation ranging from skeletal abnormalities to soft tissue changes, diagnosis cannot be made by radiograph alone.
 Palpation by an experienced veterinarian is mandatory to diagnose this condition.
 There is much variation within the "normal" range and too vigorous manipulation of the kneecap, especially on a young puppy, can actually do damage.
 All diagnosis are not equal.
 The amount of looseness to be tolerated varies with the individual veterinarian.
 When in doubt, a second opinion may be warranted.
 A patella that requires surgical repair would cause the dog to limp and walk on three legs of have a wobbly gait.

 Male or female?

-For most first time owners a male Shiba is the best choice.
-They tend to be more playful and outgoing with other people and other dogs.
+Males tend to be more playful and outgoing with other people and other dogs.
+Males tend to have more energy and play rough.
 Females tend to be more selective with whom they will interact.
 They can become spoiled princesses and be more moody then males.
 If you have another dog opposite sex will work best for most people.
 Two females will be the most difficult to handle for inexperienced owners.
 They are just to jealous of their owner giving another girl attention!

 Of course every pup has its own personality.
 There are excpetions to every rule!
 We will try to match you with a pup that suits your lifestyle, and are always willing to help out with any issues that arise.